electron/electron/docs/api/app.md

 Returns `Boolean` - Whether the move was successful.
-Please note that if the move was successful your application will be quit and relaunched automatically in it's new location so you should never see a `true` value here as the app will have already quit.
+Please note that if the move was successful your application will be quit and relaunched automatically in it's new location.

 This method does not have any dialog or confirmation by default, if you want to ask your user if you should make this move then you should use the `dialog`